 We’ve had the opportunity to do some very cool city tours during our around the world travels.
-We’ve taken some cool motorbike tours in Vietnam, walking tours in New Zealand and we had a lot of walkabouts in China during our tour with Intrepid Travel.
+We’ve taken some cool motorbike tours in Vietnam, walking tours in New Zealand and we had a lot of walkabouts in China.

 But it was this past year that we had the chance to experience the coolest and most unique city tours of our travels.
 We discovered interesting ways to explore the great cities of this world.